andim53/GithubTest/README.md

-# GithubTest
+# New branch
-The purpose of this github repository is for studying and mastering how to use github.
+This is a new branch in github.